Pain associated with the use of computers and other digital devices is now a common occurrence.

 So how can employers protect their employees at the office (as well as the ones working remotely) from musculoskeletal disorders such as repetitive strain injury?
 Here are some easy, inexpensive solutions:

-Raising awareness is the first step to getting employees to protect themselves.
-Start by talking with your team about the potential detrimental effects of sitting in static, awkward postures for long periods while performing repetitive movements.
+Raising awareness is the first step to protecting your employees.
+Start by talking with your team about the potential detrimental effects of sitting in static, awkward positions for long periods while performing repetitive movements.
 The British Heart Foundation’s Health at Work programme has some great resources you can use.

-Demonstrating neutral posture – and how to apply it while using a computer or other digital device – is important too.
-It’s worth getting an Alexander Technique or Feldenkrais Method practitioner to come in to your workplace to do a live demo to the group.
+Demonstrating neutral positioning – and how to apply it while using a computer or other digital device – is important too.
+It’s worth getting an Alexander Technique teacher in to do a session with your team on how to use their bodies in the least stressful way possible.
 Once employees know what to look out for, they are more likely to make adjustments on their own.

-Next, show employees how to set up their workstations safely.
-In two minutes, this excellent video shows you how to set up.
-Once employees know how best to set up, encourage them to take that info and apply it wherever they are – at work, at home, at the local café, etc. Because even if someone has the best workstation set up at the office and maintains a neutral posture all day at work, they will counteract its good benefits if they spend all evening slouching on the sofa, iPad on left knee, iPhone on right knee, scrolling and tapping.
+Finally, show employees how to set up their workstations safely.
+A workstation assessor can help with this.
+Once employees know how best to set up, encourage them to take that info and apply it wherever they are – at work, at home, at the local café, etc. Because even if someone has the best workstation set up at the office and maintains a neutral position all day at work, they will counteract its good benefits if they spend all evening slouching on the sofa, iPad on left knee, iPhone on right knee, scrolling and tapping.